 - Turning recyclable waste into useful substances such as compost and waste energy

 - Conserving space in landfills and thereby diminishing the production of harmful substances;

 - Conserving natural resources such as water, minerals, and timber

 - Increasing safety in the workplace and community.

 In addition, waste collection companies do their part to relocate waste to areas where it can be disposed of in a safe manner.
 In doing so, they help to prevent the depletion of our natural resources.
 Then all the while reducing issues resulting from waste streams.
 They also sort the waste into recyclable columns.
-Those which reduces the cost of production of many products.
-Products like paper, plastic, glass, etc. Finally encouraging the 3 Rs – reduce, reuse, and recycle.
+These reduce the cost of production of many products.
+Products like paper, plastic, glass, etc. Finally, encouraging the 3 Rs – reduce, reuse, and recycle.

 Finally and in conclusion, here is an infographic of how serious food waste and landfills are really in the USA.